Calculator/Resources/North Carolina Income Tax Calculator: 2025 Tax Guide

 Understanding North Carolina's Income Tax System

-This flat rate system means whether you earn $30,000 or $300,000 annually, you'll pay 4.5% of your North Carolina taxable income in state taxes.
-However, the calculation isn't simply gross income times 4.5% – there are deductions, exemptions, and special rules that affect your final tax liability.
+This flat rate system means whether you earn $30,000 or $300,000 annually, you'll pay 4.25% of your North Carolina taxable income in state taxes.
+However, the calculation isn't simply gross income times 4.25% – there are deductions, exemptions, and special rules that affect your final tax liability.
+To see how this impacts your take-home pay, use our NC Net Pay Calculator.

 How North Carolina Income Tax is Calculated